eodenyire/Data-Engineering-Zoomcamp-2024-Capstone/README.md

 - `README.md`: The main README file for the repository, providing an overview of the project and its contents.

 ## Getting Started
 To get started with the project, clone the repository to your local machine and refer to the documentation and code files for detailed information about the project implementation.
+I have given lots of getting started guides which can be used to bring ourselves up to speed.

 ## Contributing
 Contributions to the project are welcome!
 Please fork the repository, make your changes, and submit a pull request for review.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 Special thanks to the instructors and mentors at the Data Engineering Zoomcamp by DataTalks for their guidance and support throughout the project.